 I’ve never seen as many people make bad purchasing decisions as when they’re in a car dealer’s office.
 If you’re NOT there to play hardball, dealers are going to see that and take advantage of you.
 It’s their job to do that.
 And they have years of practice before you ever walk in the door.

 Luckily, you have one powerful chip in your stack: the dealer’s quotas.

 The best time to buy a car is in December.
 That’s the month when dealers all over the country are desperate to hit their annual quotas.

 This gives you an advantage when you come in to negotiate a car in that month.

 Here’s another tip: Have the dealers fight over you.

 When I decided to get a car in my last year in college, I contacted over a dozen dealerships, told them exactly what kind of car I wanted, and said I’d go with the lowest price offered to me.

 Try that technique out for yourself.
-Also make sure you practice and study up for the negotiation.
+Also, make sure you practice and study for the negotiation.
 Here are some of my best resources about that:

 Also be sure to check out my video on buying a car below.

 The dos and don’ts of buying a car